redvoidling/Portfolio/README.md

-## This is the start of my Portfolio Page
+# This is the start of my Portfolio Page

-# Planned Projects:
+## Planned Projects:

-1.
+1. sqRNA Analysis and statistical investigation
+2. Molecular Dynamics and Drug design
+3. Image classification (Histological Tumor classification)
+4. Different Neural Network architectures